oschwengers/bakta/README.md

 ## Citation

 A manuscript is in preparation.
 To temporarily cite our work, please transitionally refer to:
-> Schwengers O., Goesmann A. (2021) Bakta: Rapid & standardized annotation of bacterial genomes & plasmids.
-GitHub https://github.com/oschwengers/bakta
+> Schwengers et al. (2021).
+Bakta: Rapid & standardized annotation of bacterial genomes & plasmids.
+GitHub: https://github.com/oschwengers/bakta

-Bakta takes advantage of many publicly available databases.
-If you find any of the data used within Bakta useful, please also be sure to credit the primary source also:
+Bakta is standing on the shoulder of giants taking advantage of many publicly available databases.
+If you find any of those used within Bakta useful, please credit these primary sources, as well:

 - UniProt: <https://doi.org/10.1093/nar/gky1049>
 - RefSeq: <https://doi.org/10.1093/nar/gkx1068>